 At December 31st, 1955, assets held by the Board, including Special Funds, but not including buildings and equipment at Brandon, Clearwater and Dynevor owned by the Government of Canada and not carried in the Financial Statements of the Board, totalled \$2,174,549.
 Liabilities, not including reserves, totalled \$484,780.
 At the year end Bank loans totalled \$137,947.
-Of this amount, \$33,500 represents the reserves, totalled \$484,780.
-At the year end Bank loans totalled \$137,947.
-Of this amount, \$33,500 represents the balance on a special laundry loan for construction and equipment at Ninette and the balance represents operating advances for Manitoba Sanatorium, Central Tuberculosis Clinic, Clearwater Lake Sanatorium and general account.
-All loans are on a current and fluctuating basis and with the exception of the laundry loan (which is being reduced at the rate of \$750 per month) all advances as of December 31st have been repaid since that date.
+Of this amount, \$33,500 represents the alance on a special laundry loan for construction and equipment at Ninette and the balance epresents operating advances for Manitoba Sanatorium, Central Tuberculosis Clinic, Clearater Lake Sanatorium and general account.
+All loans are on a current and fluctuating asis and with the exception of the laundry loan (which is being reduced at the rate of \$750 er month) all advances as of December 31st have been repaid since that date.

-Operation of Manitoba Sanatorium for the year showed an excess of expenditure over income of \$2,007; and at the Central Tuberculosis Clinic there was an excess of income over expenditure of \$206.
-The three institutions operated for Indian Health Services have their fiscal year ending on March 31st but they are operating on a balanced budget basis.
-Endowment Fund No. 1 showed an increase in capital of \$5,895 during the year and Endowment Fund No. 2 an increase in capital of \$1,713.
-Donations and bequests to Endowment Fund No. 1 totalled \$4,246 during the year.
+Operation of Manitoba Sanatorium for the year showed an excess of expenditure over acome of \$2,007; and at the Central Tuberculosis Clinic there was an excess of income over expenditure of \$206.
+The three institutions operated for Indian Health Services have their scal year ending on March 31st but they are operating on a balanced budget basis.
+Enowment Fund No. 1 showed an increase in capital of \$5,895 during the year and Endowment und No. 2 an increase in capital of \$1,713.
+Donations and bequests to Endowment Fund to 1 totalled \$4,246 during the year.